What is Snapdocs VendorPay?

 3) Reach out to email@example.com

-Once your bank account is verified, reach out to firstname.lastname@example.org or your Sales Representative to coordinate a time for us to flip the switch (this can only be done on our end).
+Once your bank account is verified, reach out to firstname.lastname@example.org to coordinate a time for us to flip the switch (this can only be done on our end).

 4) Sit back and enjoy VendorPay!

-Once you’re set up on VendorPay, you can be rest assured that all your orders will be paid out that way, leaving you to focus on ensuring the highest quality closing experience for every party involved!
+Once you’re set up on VendorPay, you can be rest assured that all orders created after it was turned on will be paid out that way, leaving you to focus on ensuring the highest quality closing experience for every party involved!

 What is different about VendorPay orders?

-You can maintain complete control over the status and payment timeline and communication for all VendorPay orders or you can be hands-free!
-With VendorPay, the choice is yours.
+With VendorPay, you can maintain complete control over the status, payment timeline and communication for all orders or you can be hands-free!
+The choice is yours.